Nice to meet you.

 When I first opened DeftGPT, the ChatGPT-like interface immediately felt familiar and approachable.

-It offers image generation using versions of open-source models like Flux, Stable Diffusion, and Dall-E. So, I could easily switch between these when results weren’t up to the mark.
+It offers image generation using versions of open-source models like Flux, Stable Diffusion, and Dall-E. So, I could easily switch between these when the results weren’t up to the mark.

 AI image generation models in DeftGPT